Vassh007/MSSE640_Assignment1_UnitTesting/README.md

                                   return "Equilateral";
                         ```

-   I corrected the logical error by rearranging the order of conditions, placing the check for equilateral triangles first since they are a specific subset of isosceles triangles (two equal sides).
+   We corrected the logical error by rearranging the order of conditions, placing the check for equilateral triangles first since they are a specific subset of isosceles triangles (two equal sides).

 **After (Corrected Code)**